NoktDraz/WoW-Calcomizer/README.md

 - Explore possible builds with the Talent Calculator

-- Talents and Notes can be moved around on the same tree/container.
+- Talents and Notes can be moved around.
 (Drag and drop)

 ### Donate